AKloc/BookNotes/Professional/Better Allies.md

 	- Focus on actions.
 - Red flag language to watch out for:
 	- "Not a culture fit" -> But is it a culture ADD?
 (LOVE THIS)
-	- "I don't want to lower the bar.
+	- "I don't want to lower the bar."
+	- "I want to see them prove they can handle the responsibility before giving it to them."
+	- "Can you take notes / order the food / clean up?"
+- How do you confront discrimination / inappropriate behavior?
+-
 - "Everyday Language" chapter has tons of things I could improve on.
 	- Use "they", even when referring to an individual.
 	- "Ladies" isn't necessarily great.